ajityadav1990/doc/Linux Command.md

 ### 38. ping command example ?
 ### 39. date command example ?
 ### 40. wget command example ?
+###  Boot process ---------------------------------

+    BIOS -> MBR -> GRUB -> Kernal -> INIT -> Runlable

+BIOS :-  Load & executed MBR Boot Loader

+Search load and executed boot loader Program from Disk Drive, SD_card, Hard drive.

+We can Chang the Disk Drive when BIOS start like CD or Hard Drive typically is F-12.

+BIOS give control the boot loader program ones it boot loaded in the memory.

+MBR  :-  stands for mostly boot record it is located in first sector of bootable disk , it is less then 512 bytes in size.

+GRUB :- stand for grand unified boot-loader , if you have kernal image you can select which can boot.

+it display the splase screen wait for few second , if nothing enter load 2 kernal IMAGE.

+KERNAL :-  mount root file system as spasifide inthe GRUB configuration file.

+Kernal executed init program.

+INIT  :- Decided the run label

+RUN LABELE :-  0 shut-down , 1 S U M , 2 M U M , 3 M U M with N , 4 Not in use , 5 Grafic , 6 Reboot

-### inode  :-   The inode is a data structure in linux file system that describes a
-file-system object such as a file or a directory.
+### inode  :-

+The inode is a data structure in linux file system that describes a file-system object such as a file or a directory.
 Each inode stores the attributes and disk block locations of the object.

-### Umask   :-   When user create a file or directory under Linux or UNIX, files.
+### Umask   :-

+When user create a file or directory under Linux or UNIX, files.
 It can be  control the default file permission.

 ### 41. Linux’s files have 3 timestamps ?